-The overall education level of Kennewick is somewhat higher than in the average US city of 21.84%: 25.62% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Kennewick is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.08% of adults 25 and older in the city have at least a bachelor's degree.

 The most common language spoken in Kennewick is English.
 Other important languages spoken here include Spanish and Slavic languages.